tuyenta/IoT-MAB/README.md

 initial

-initial probability for learning process
+initial probability for learning process, which is *UNIFORM* for uniform distribution or *RANDOM* for random distribution.

 radius

-radius to simulate
+radius to simulate in metre.

 AvgSendTime